Shiva-kayathi/CarDetails-Angular/README.md

-This AngularJs project contains sorting and filtering of table details Branch - Intial Files
+This AngularJs project contains sorting and filtering of table details;
+Branch - Intial Files